 Over the years, saving into an ISA can rack up a tidy sum to be used for whatever long-term goal you might have.

 2. Rules are more flexible than ever

-You can withdraw money from an ISA and return this to your account within the same financial year, without reducing your ISA allowance.
+Thanks to rule changes in April 2016, you can withdraw money from an ISA and return this to your account within the same financial year, without reducing your ISA allowance.